dmbarbour/glas/docs/GlasDesign.md

 The compile program implements a function from source (e.g. file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

 * **load:ModuleName** - Module names are typically encoded as a symbol such as `foo`, but mightl later be extended.
 Response is the result from compiling the module, or failure if the module's value cannot be computed.
 * **log:Message** - Response is unit.
-Messages may include warnings and issues, progress reports, code change proposals, etc..
+Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

 Load failure may occur due to missing modules, ambiguous file names, dependency cyles, failed compile, etc. The cause of failure is visible to the client module, but is reported in the development environment.

+### Streaming Binaries

+It is frequently convenient to represent large or computed binaries as programs that generate a stream of binary fragments.
+A viable representation is a zero-arity program (no input or output on data stack) with a 'write' effect for outputting binary fragments.
+Effects API:

+* **write:Binary** - addend a binary (a list of bytes) to the generated output stream.
+Response is unit, or fails if argument is not valid binary.
+* **log:Message** - Response is unit.
+Arbitrary output message, useful for progress reports or debugging.

+It is possible for a binary stream to fail after writing a few megabytes.
+Failure should be interpreted as a stream error, but exactly how this error is handled will depend on context.

+*Aside:* [The g0 syntax](GlasZero.md) does not have direct access to static evaluation, thus will rely on streaming binaries for extraction.

 ### Automated Testing

-For lightweight automatic testing, Glas systems will follow a convention where modules with name `test-*` should produce a test program.
-The test program is then evaluated with access to 'fork' effects for fuzzing of input.
+For lightweight automatic testing, Glas systems will support a convention where modules with name `test-*` should produce a record containing `(test:Program, ...)`.
+The test program should be zero-arity (no input or output on data stack) and use a 'fork' effect for fuzzing of input.
 Effects API:

 * **fork** - response is unit or failure, non-deterministically.
-* **log:Message** - arbitrary output message to simplify debugging.
+* **log:Message** - Response is unit.
+Arbitrary output message to simplify debugging.

-Test programs should be stack neutral.
-Input to the test program is based on a sequence of 'fork' results.
-Primary output is success or failure of the program, though reflection on logged messages and location of failure would be visible for debugging.

-The test program can be evaluated many times with different forks, and a test's fork history can be recorded as a binary for replay.
-Usefully, each fork is essentially independent so we can continue a test with prior errors, yet incremental computing is also feasible where we cache the computations up to a fork.

-Forks can select subtests, randomize parameters, and simulate non-deterministic or variable environments.
-When there are only a few forks, the system will test exhaustively.
-Otherwise, a good test environment might use heuristics and analysis to search for useful forks, aiming for branch coverage and error discovery.
+The only input to the test program is the sequence of 'fork' outcomes.
+Fork inputs can be used to select independent sub-tests or randomize test parameters.
+Backtracking and incremental computing of tests with a similar 'fork' prefix is feasible, allowing implicit sharing of test setup overheads while maintaining logical independence.
+A good test system may heuristically explore the input space to improve coverage or statically analyze the test program to search for inputs leading to potential failure conditions.

+The primary output from a test is success or failure.
+If the test terminates without failing, it is considered a success even if the log includes error or warning messages.
+The log is a secondary output, intended for humans or the integrated development environment.

+*Aside:* Including test modules within a package system could provide a good measure of the health of the system.

 ### User Applications

-Glas program are a good fit for the *transaction machine* model of applications.
+Due to backtracking conditional behavior, Glas programs are a good fit for the *transaction machine* model of applications.
 Of course, it is feasible to design alternative program models as a basis for user applications.
 But transaction machines are an excellent fit for my long-term vision of live coding and reactive systems.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.

-A Glas command-line utility can provide a lightweight interpreter for console apps.
+A Glas command-line utility should provide a lightweight interpreter or JIT for console apps that does not rely on full binary extraction.

 ## Performance